Dream On Me Coast Rider Review

-The Coaster has a 5-point harness in stroller mode and no harness in scooter mode.
+The Coast Rider has a 5-point harness in stroller mode and no harness in scooter mode.
 It has a ridiculously long crotch strap that hindered our ability to get a proper and snug fit on our little testers.
-None of the straps are padded, but the material is smooth and somewhat slippery, making it more comfortable, but it also easily untightens.
+None of the straps are padded, but the material is smooth and somewhat slippery.
+It is more comfortable, but it also quickly untightens.
 Rethreading the shoulder height is relatively easy, but the buckle button is stiffer than average.

 The seat for the stroller is upright only, with no option to recline, and has minimal padding.
 There is no footrest for smaller riders which means legs could be uncomfortable dangling off the edge.
 There is no leg rest or recline, so it is not designed for comfortable napping.

 Car Seat Compatibility

-There is no car seat compatibility with this stroller, and it is better suited for older babies and toddlers.
+There is no car seat compatibility with this stroller, and it is only appropriate for older babies and toddlers.

 Ease of Setup

 This stroller takes between 5-10 minutes to put together.
 It comes in a well-packed box, but almost all of the parts need to be assembled, unlike most of the competition.
 The instruction manual is clear, with good detail in both words and pictures.
 While it wasn't difficult to build, it takes more time, and it feels like it should have come more assembled.

 The Coast is surprisingly easier to push and turn than many competitors, though none of the products in this category are excellent.
 It can manage sharp turns, but the center handle is on the low side and might be uncomfortable for taller parents to push for long distances.
 While we could push this product one-handed on flat surfaces, it is much easier with two once the road gets uneven.
 This unit managed grass and carpet better than much of the competition, but deep gravel was a struggle.